-Projects for which a Notice of Commencement has been issued before this version (2022) of the Class EA came into effect are ineligible to go through the screening process outlined in section 3.1.1 and Table 2 of this Class EA, and must continue to follow the Class EA process outlined in this document.
+Projects for which a Notice of Commencement has been issued before the 2022 version of the Class EA came into effect are ineligible to go through the screening process outlined in Section 3.1.1 and Table 2 of this Class EA, and must continue to follow the full Class EA process outlined in this document.

-If the Notice of Commencement has not been issued,

-projects that are covered by this Class EA must follow this version (2022) of the Class EA process.
+If the Notice of Commencement has not been issued, projects that are subject to this Class EA must follow the latest version of the Class EA.

-If a proponent has filed its Statement of Completion and is required to prepare an addendum, the proponent must use the addendum provisions in this Class EA.
+If a proponent has filed its Statement of Completion and is required to prepare an addendum, the proponent must use the addendum provisions in the latest version of this Class EA.